 - Do not hit subsequent targets.
 Use the metadata to monitor and track movements, collecting intelligence on potential higher-echelon persons.

 Strategic to tactical

-In Paris, the above scenario is very possible, if not probable.
+In the Paris attacks of 2015, the above scenario was very possible, if not probable.
 The metadata from the cell phone that was recovered following the terrorist attacks contributed significantly to the direct action on the housing building in Saint-Denis.
 Collection plans were developed from the IMEI phone numbers and other metadata in order to locate potential facilitators and other participants, to the terrorists in-country and abroad.
 That same intelligence will certainly be useful in preventing a future attack if it has not already done so.
 The potential gap in metadata information from the San Bernardino terrorists does not provide a service to our citizens.

 Find, fix, and finish is a method that is both proactive and defensive.
 Considering the mounting threats against the U.S. and other Western countries, the metadata and the intelligence potential that is provided is a necessary resource.
 We know how it works; let’s allow it to work for our benefit.